ecastrom/cv/cv.md

 ## WORK IN PROGRESS

-- “Hoarding and Price Restrictions” (with Cesar Martinelli)
 - "Lasting effects of China's One-Child Policy" (with Shan Gui and Binhui Xu)
 - “How does flexibilization of public procurement affect its efficiency?” (with Anastasya Yarygina Udovenko)
 - “Patronage Networks and Favoritism in Colombian Public Procurement” (with Hugo Diaz)